VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Introduction

 \section{Introduction}

-The multimedia data has overgrown in the last few years, leading multimodal emotion analysis to emerging as an important research trend~\cite{baltruvsaitis2018multimodal}.
-Research in this direction aims to help machines become empathetic as emotion analysis is used in various applications such as cognitive psychology, automated identification, intelligent devices, and human-machine interface~\cite{poria2017review}.
-Humans portray different emotions through various modalities such as images, speech, and text~\cite{cimtay2020cross}.
-Utilizing the multimodal information from them could increase the performance of emotion recognition~\cite{zeng2009survey}.

-Researchers have performed emotion recognition by analyzing visual, spoken, and textual information separately ~\cite{rao2019learning,xu2020improve,majumder2019dialoguernn}.
-The multimodal emotion recognition using two of these modalities has also been explored; however, emotion recognition using all three modalities, i.e., visual, spoken, and textual, has not been fully explored~\cite{zeng2009survey}.
-Moreover, most of the existing multimodal approaches do not focus on interpreting the internal working of their emotion recognition systems.
-It inspired us to develop a multimodal emotion recognition system capable of recognizing emotions portrayed by visual, spoken, and text modalities and explaining each modality's importance and particular features contributing to emotion recognition.
+\IEEEPARstart{T}{he} multimedia data has grown in the last few years, leading multimodal emotion analysis to emerge as an important research trend~\cite{baltruvsaitis2018multimodal}.
+It is used in various applications such as cognitive psychology, automated identification, intelligent devices, and human-machine interface~\cite{ezzameli2023emotion}.
+Humans portray emotions through various modalities such as images, speech, and text~\cite{muszynski2019recognizing}.
+Utilizing the multimodal information from them could increase the performance of emotion recognition~\cite{wang2023mgeed}.
+Researchers have performed emotion recognition by analyzing visual, spoken, and textual information separately ~\cite{shingjergji2022interpretable, palash2023emersk, majumder2019dialoguernn}.
+Multimodal emotion recognition using two modalities has been explored; however, it is yet to be fully explored using all three \cite{wang2023mgeed}.
+Moreover, most existing multimodal approaches do not focus on interpreting the internal workings of their emotion recognition systems \cite{malik2021towards}.

-Multimodal emotion recognition also faces the unavailability of sufficient labeled data for training.
-Moreover, the real-life multimodal data contains generic images with facial, human, and non-human objects, but most of the existing multimodal datasets contain only facial and human images~\cite{busso2008iemocap}.
-A few multimodal datasets contain generic images; however, they consist of positive, negative, and neutral sentiment labels instead of multi-class emotion labels~\cite{gaspar2019multimodal, Vadicam2017ICCVW}.
-In this chapter, we construct a new dataset, the IIT-R MMEmoRec dataset,' that contains generic images, corresponding speech utterances, text transcripts, and discrete class labels, i.e., `happy,' `sad,' `hate,' and `anger.'
+Multimodal emotion recognition faces the unavailability of sufficient labelled data for training.
+Moreover, real-life multimodal data contains generic images with facial, human, and non-human objects, yet most existing datasets include only facial images~\cite{busso2008iemocap}.
+In this context, perceived emotions, recognized by observers in multimodal content, differ from induced emotions which are reflected by the subjects themselves~\cite{tian2017recognizing}.
+This paper focuses on perceived emotions because they more accurately reflect how individuals interact with and interpret real-world stimuli.
+To address this, we propose the IIT-R MMEmoRec dataset, which captures a key aspect of real-world interactions by including various image types beyond facial expressions.
+Unlike a few multimodal datasets that contain generic images but only offer positive, negative, and neutral sentiment labels~\cite{gaspar2019multimodal, Vadicamo_2017_ICCVW}, the IIT-R MMEmoRec dataset includes generic images, corresponding speech utterances, text transcripts, and discrete labels: `happy,’ `sad,’ `hate,’ and `anger.’